Codecademy/docs/content/python/concepts/math-module/terms/math-isclose/math-isclose.md

 - `a`: the first float value to be compared.
 - `b`: the second float value to be compared.
 - `rel_tol`: Relative tolerance is the maximum allowed relative difference between `a` and `b`.
 The default value is `1e-09`, which means the values are considered close if their relative difference is within 9 decimal places.
-This can be specified using exponential notation, as in the default value, or as a decimal to represent a percentage.
-For example, a 1% tolerance would be represented as `rel_tol=0.01`.
-The tolerance value must be zero or positive.
+The tolerance value must be greater than zero.
-- `abs_tol`: The absolute tolerance is the minimum absolute difference allowed between `a` and `b`.
+- `abs_tol`: Absolute tolerance is the minimum absolute difference allowed between `a` and `b`.
 The default value is `0.0`, which means no absolute tolerance is applied.
 This parameter can be set to any non-negative number.
 Absolute tolerance is particularly useful for comparisons involving values near zero.

 > Note: The required parameters for `.isclose()` are `a` and `b`; all other parameters are optional.